docknetwork/api-docs/source/index.html.md

 DID Resolver | The tool that initiates the process of learning the DID document.

 # Webhook
 We provide webhooks to send an alert to your application whenever webhook event occurs.
 It's triggered by an event in a web application.
-It allows you to send real-time data from the application where the event originally occured to your application that handles the data.
-To use our webhook, you need to set the webhook URL that act as a receiver that receive the information whenever an event happens.
+It allows you to send real-time data from the application where the event originally occurred to your application that handles the data.
+To use our webhook, you need to set the webhook URL that acts as a receiver receiving the information whenever an event happens.
 You also need to select **at least one** of the webhook events from our API console to trigger the data exchange.

 ## Webhook events
 You can configure the following events to trigger the HTTP request to send the data to your application.